Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 5/Storage Allocation and Garbage Collection/README.md

 * Lisp systems thus provide an automatic storage allocation facility to support the illusion of an infinite memory.
 * When a data object is no longer needed, the memory allocated to it is automatically recycled and used to construct new data objects.
 * Lisp -> garbage collection

+## Memory as Vectors

+* Vectors used as a data structure to represent computer memory

+### Primitive Procedures for manipulating Vectors
+* (vector-ref ⟨vector⟩ ⟨n⟩)

+returns the nth element of the vector.

+* (vector-set! ⟨vector⟩ ⟨n⟩ ⟨value⟩)

+sets the nth element of the vector to the designated value.